Xomega-Net/Xomega.Docs/docs/tutorial/2-search/4-criteria.md

     </operation>
 ```

-As with the result fields, we will override the type on the date criteria to be just date without the time component, as well as set the type on the custom criteria `customer store` and `customer name` that don't have a corresponding object field.
-We also added operator parameters for our custom criteria, and removed the second value for `status` criteria, which doesn't need a `BETWEEN` operator.
+As with the result fields, we will override the type on the date criteria to be just the date without the time component, as well as set the type on the custom criteria `customer store` and `customer name` that don't have a corresponding object field.
+We also added operator parameters for our custom criteria and removed the second value for `status` criteria, which doesn't need a `BETWEEN` operator.

 Notice also the highlighted config section, which specifies that all these parameters should be added to the client data object `SalesOrderCriteria` that the search criteria panel will be bound to.
 This data object is where we will be able to configure criteria labels in the model.

 :::note
 Remember that when we added custom result fields to the output, we had to also add custom code to the service implementation to retrieve these fields.

-Since the custom criteria we just added have exactly the same names as the corresponding result fields (`customer store` and `customer name`), Xomega was able to generate code that simply filters on those results fields, so we don't need to provide any additional custom code.
+Since the custom criteria we just added have the same names as the corresponding result fields (`customer store` and `customer name`), Xomega was able to generate code that simply filters on those results fields, so we don't need to provide any additional custom code.
 :::

 ## Reviewing the results